 How many games and practices will there be?

-The OWHA has stipulated that DS teams can play a maximum of 8 exhibition games against other DS teams and enter a maximum of 3 DS tournaments and games/tournaments are to be scheduled without conflicts to House League games.
+For the 2021-22 season the OWHA has stipulated that U13-U18 DS teams can play a maximum of 8 exhibition games against other DS teams and enter a maximum of 3 DS tournaments.
+Games/tournaments are to be scheduled without conflicts to House League games.
+U9 and U11 will be allowed 8 games only and no tournaments.
 The number of practices will be determined by the coach in consultation with the team and parents to match desired commitment and budget levels after taking consideration the predetermined allocated ice from the WGHA to the DS teams.

 How much travel will be involved?

 This will depend on what other associations will be icing DS teams and the number of games and tournaments that a DS team choses.
-We anticipate that associations such as Barrie, Leaside, Markham, Clarington, Aurora, Mississauga, Durham West, Oakville and Etobicoke will ice teams.
-As such, travel should be within a 60 minute distance other than any “away” tournaments that teams choose to enter (there are many local DS tournaments without the need for hotel accommodation).
+We anticipate that associations such as Kingston, Barrie, Leaside, Markham, Clarington, Oshawa, Aurora, Mississauga, Durham West, Oakville, Burlington and Etobicoke will ice teams.
+As such, travel should be within a 60 minute distance other than any “away” tournaments that teams choose to enter.

 How much will it cost?

 The largest expenditure for hockey teams is the cost of ice.
 In addition to ice costs, there other expenses such as jerseys, tournament entry fees, referees, etc. that will come into play.
 Each coach will prepare a team budget that will be determined based on team costs and size.
-As a rough estimate, the cost per player is expected to not be more than $700 (that is an upper limit estimate) assuming a team of 17 players.
+As a rough estimate, the cost per player is expected to be approximately $1000-1200 (that is an upper limit estimate) assuming a team of 17 players.

-What is the difference between an Evaluation Skate and a Tryout?
+What is the difference between an Evaluation Skate (Wolf pack) and a Tryout?

-The evaluation skate is a pre-tryout session where players will get a sense of what a tryout is like without the pressure of going through an actual tryout.
+Wolf pack sessions are ment to give players extra HL development and a sense of what a tryout is like without the pressure of going through an actual tryout.
 Consider it much like a dry run or a practice tryout.
-Players cannot be cut from an evaluation skate and attending an evaluation skate does not represent an obligation or intention to attend a DS team’s tryouts.
-On request from parents before the evaluation skate to the DS coach running this session, an evaluation from the coach will be provided after the session – observed strengths and areas for improvement.
-You must request this before the session in order to receive it.
+Players cannot be cut from an wolf pack skate and attending an wolf pack development skate does not represent an obligation or intention to attend a DS team’s tryouts.

 Where are the schedules for DS teams posted?